r0sh1ddy/Depression-Anxiety-predictor-for-High-School-Students-in-Kenya/README.md

 # Mental Health Screening - Kenya
 # AdolescentMind: Predicting Anxiety and Depression in Adolescents
 ## Project Overview
-This project develops an **AI-powered screening tool** to predict depression (PHQ-8) and anxiety (GAD-7) symptoms among adolescents in Kenya.
+This project develops an **Machine Learning Model** to predict depression (PHQ-8) and anxiety (GAD-7) symptoms among adolescents in Kenya.
 Using machine learning trained on local survey data, it powers an **interactive web app** that provides early mental health risk assessments aligned with Kenya’s *Mental Health (Amendment) Act, 2022*.
 >  **Disclaimer:** This tool is for **screening**, not diagnosis.
 > For professional help, consult a qualified healthcare provider.